 If you have noticed your drains draining slowly, gurgling noises from your toilets or a less than desirable odour drifting around in your garden, you may have a problem with tree root intrusion in your sewer line.
 Here is some information on what to watch out for, how to prevent it and how to treat roots in your pipes if they become a problem.

 Slow or blocked up drains

 A gurgling toilet is almost always the first sign of a clog and should not be ignored.
-None of us want the smelly inconvenience of a backed up toilet!
-Tree root intrusion in your sewer line could become costly, so if you suspect that you may be experiencing this issues, best contact Absolute Plumbing Cape Town and book an assessment as soon as possible.
+None of us want the smelly inconvenience of a backed-up toilet!
+Tree root intrusion in your sewer line could become costly, so if you suspect that you may be experiencing this issue, best contact Absolute Plumbing Cape Town and book an assessment as soon as possible.

 A healthy drain will flush water through it like it was designed to do.
 However, if your detect a foul odour coming from your drains it is a sign that there is a clog in your drains as they water that cannot be flushed past the root clog begins to stagnate.

 Soggy indented patches of grass on your lawn

 Sloshy, soft pieces of lawn are a sure sign that there is a leak in an underground sewerage pipe in your garden.
 If there is a leak, there is a way for roots to infiltrate the pipes.
 Call the professionals in sooner rather than later to prevent further damage caused by roots to your already damaged pipes.

 Watching out fortree root intrusion warning signs is always a good idea, however, as we all know, prevention is always better than cure.
 Here are a few ways to prevent root damage to your sewer lines.

 How do you prevent roots from growing into your sewerage pipes?

 If you are building a house these are ways to prevent future damage from roots